What To Know If You’re Swimming This Summer

 Whether it’s a local beach, neighbor’s pool or you’re headed out on a family vacation, chances are you’ll find yourself and your little ones around water.
 Most people look at water activities as a way to beat the heat and tire the kids out, but some forget the immense responsibility that comes with all the fun.

 Drownings happen all year round but the summer months bring an increased amount of accidental drownings and water-related injuries.
-Roughly 750 children drown each year in the United States, and more than half of them are within 10-25 yards of a parent or adult.
+Nearly 1,000 children drown each year in the United States, and more than half of them are within 10-25 yards of a parent or adult.
 Babies are most at risk at home in a bathtub, bucket or even a toilet; any small amount of water that can cover a child’s mouth and nose puts them at risk.

 “Children should have respect for any body of water,” says Pamela Baldwin, certified swim instructor and owner of FINtastic Swim School.
 “They should never feel that it is ok to go near the water without an adult or when old enough, without an adult’s permission and supervision.”

 Drowning rarely looks like what we’ve seen in movies; the respiratory system makes it nearly impossible to scream for help.